edkerk/reproducible-research-init/code/README.md

 Folder containing all programmatic code relating to the project "template_engine.py" can be used to generate python files with standard code snippets inside.
-Kindly make use of it.
+Kindly __make use of it__.
+`template_engine.py test_file.py`